Hepatic Artery Infusion (HAI) Pump Chemotherapy

 An Innovative Treatment from a Leading Cancer Center

-The University of Chicago Medicine is the only hospital in Illinois and a select number in the country to offer this advanced treatment.
+The University of Chicago Medicine is among a select number of hospitals in the country to offer this advanced treatment.
+HAI is part of our highly respected, team-based Regional Cancer Therapies Program.

 - Colorectal cancer that has spread (metastasized) to the liver only or has spread to the liver and only a few other sites